alexwindsor/musicians-db/README.md

 Each musician may or may not have a 'profile'.
 To save space on the database, the profile is kept in a separate 'profiles' table and so there is a one-to-one relationship between 'musicians' and 'profiles'.

 To get this project running on your computer, you need a server running node.js (for Tailwind), PHP 7 or higher and MYSQL.
 Create a database called 'musicians'.
-Download the project and type the following in the root directory :
+Download the project then create a database called 'musicians'.
+Type the following in the root directory command line :

+'npm install -D tailwindcss postcss autoprefixer' 'composer install'
 'php artisan migrate:fresh --seed'
 'npm run dev'

 ..then in a different terminal type :